delacruz-dev/learn-webpack/example 3: using loaders/README.md

   - By analogy, there is also the possibility to add a `exclude` entry with the opposing behavior.
 This is useful if you only whant to exclude folders as `node_modules`, for instance.
 - `loader`: You can pass in a single loader or an array of `loaders` to act one after another.
 In this case, we are only using babel, to transpile ES6 to ES5.

+When you run `npm run dist` in this example, you should notice that the resulting bundle file does not have ES2015 syntax.
+This is what Babel does.

 There are webpack loaders for almost any kind of files and languages in the wild: SCSS, LESS, CoffeeScript, ReactJS, images and so on.
 We will review some of them in the following examples.